sky-uk/ruby-bootcamp/tutors.md

 ### strings2

-The purpose of this exercises is to demonstrate understanding and well structured use of objects.
+The purpose of this exercise is to demonstrate understanding and well structured use of objects.
 The solution should include some sort of real world modeling of a basket, checkout and price list.
 For example:

 ```ruby
 catalog = Catalog.new(raw_price_list)